schwarja209/JTC-capstone-weatherapp/docs/architectural-decisions.md

 - ✅ Documentation approach ready for team collaboration
 - ❌ Requires judgment calls about complexity level
 - ❌ Need ongoing consistency maintenance

+**Update**: Docstrings generally follow the hybrid standard, but periodic audits are recommended to ensure detailed docstrings for complex methods and brief ones for simple methods.

 ---